The Planted Pantry » Desserts » Easy Vegan Pie Crust

 Time to Bake

-Bake the pie crust at 400 degrees F for 15 minutes, covering it with aluminum foil for the last few minutes to prevent the edges from burning.
+Bake the pie crust at 400 degrees F for 15 minutes or until golden brown, covering it with aluminum foil for the last few minutes to prevent the edges of the pie crust from burning.

 Finished easy Vegan Pie Crust